TernPro/assignment-helpers/README.md

 Retrieve a collection by id.
 All fields of the collection as well as child projects, and their child tasks will be provided.

+#### getCollections

+Retrieve all the collections.
+All fields of the collection as well as child projects, and their child tasks will be provided.
+In our case, there is only 1 collection that all projects will be created under.

 #### getProject

 Retrieve a project by id.
 All fields of the project as well as the parent